m0xpd/TuningStrategyForVoltages/README.md

 Turing Machine itself, to avoid tuning problems caused when Gates and Pulses outputs are loaded, which are described here.

-The tuning strategy is appliccable to othe 'Klee' sequencers.
+The tuning strategy is applicable to other 'Klee-type' sequencers.